cseanburns/personal_knowledge_mgmt/src/7-evaluating-information-sources.md

 Can you think of a story that doesn't have a character at all?
 I can't.
 Even places and things can be characters in stories.
-The Delorean car in the *Back to the Future* movies is, for example, somewhat of a character in those movies.
+The [Delorean car][delorean] in the *Back to the Future* movies is, for example, somewhat of a character in those movies.
 But when people are characters, they often behave, in movies, plays, etc., *characteristically*.
 That is, they behave according to their values, beliefs, attitudes, ideas, and words.
 They behave according to who they are.

 We don't often see movies or plays or hear stories where people behave uncharacteristically because such stories are generally not good.
-Or if people do behave uncharacteristically, it's usually a part of the plot and somewhere in the story, the uncharacteristic behavior was foreshadowed.
+Or if people do behave uncharacteristically, it's usually a part of the plot and the uncharacteristic behavior was foreshadowed somewhere earlier in the story.
 Often, when we see something coming in a movie before it's happened, it's because the characters are playing to their character.
 If we don't see something coming, then it's simply likely a